TidesCheng/BERT-Pytorch/README.md

 ```bash
 cd data
 ```
 Training need a text file that store sentence pairs, which have format such as 'I like dogs \$\$\$ I also like cats'.
-By default, the file is named as 'bert_train_pairs.txt'.
+By deault, the file is named as 'bert_train_pairs.txt'.
 ```bash
 python extract_word2idx.py extract
 ```